The Planning Stages (1927-1939)

 is at right angles to that of existing defences on Tekong.
 Therefore,

 it will be difficult to blind the whole British defences with

 an enemy smoke screen, if such a tactic were to be used.
 The only

 disadvantage with Pengerang is that it is so isolated, supplies

-in this case would need to be obtained locally.
+such as raw materials in this case would need to be obtained locally.

 With Dobbies full weight behind a Pengerang based coastal battery

 the project finally got a green light.
 The exact date of construction